 Archaeology Sources

-State of CRM Archaeology in the Alabama Portion of the Chahta Homelands
+State of CRM Archaeology in the Alabama Homeland

 Using the Archaeological Item Set

 Alabama's body of archaeological literature consists primarily of site forms and compliance reports.
-A list of sites and research publications relevant to the ancestral Chahta (Choctaw) was compiled using the ASSF, NADB, and library databases.
-The Chahta Archaeology Item Set includes archaeological reports, books, and journal articles that pertain to Chahta (Choctaw) archaeology.
+A list of sites and research publications relevant to the ancestral Choctaw was compiled using the ASSF, NADB, and library databases.
+The Choctaw Archaeology Item Set includes archaeological reports, books, and journal articles that pertain to Choctaw archaeology.
 It is an imperfect dataset; there are certainly omissions due to how resources are reported, the level of investigations, and the structure of the repositories.
 It should also be noted that there are, and are likely, reports and analyses that utilized assemblages collected from sacred sites and funerary objects from those sites.
 If CNO had been consulted today on these projects, it is very probable that CNO would not have concurred.
-The Choctaw Nation of Oklahoma does not support the excavations and analyses of human remains and associated objects.
+The Choctaw Nation of Oklahoma does not support the excavations and analyses of Choctaw human remains and associated objects.

 Based on an initial review of Alabama’s archaeological literature, there is truly little work in the spaces between the archaeological and ethnohistorical/ethnographic literature.
 Research either focuses on archaeology (and mainly surveys at that) or results in a hybrid historical/ethnohistorical study.
 Even when there are thorough discussions of archaeological work and historical/ethnohistorical sources by authors, the linkage and synergy between these data rarely come to fruition.
 This is not to say that these works are faulty per se, but rather to point to areas for future endeavors to address.